box/developer.box.com/content/guides/api-calls/api-versioning-strategy.md

 When building your request, consider that:

-- If you do not specify a version, the service returns a default version that may not be the latest one.
+- If you do not specify a version, the service returns an initial version - version that existed before year based versioning was introduced.
+If the initial version doesn't exist, then the response will return an HTTP error code `400 - Bad Request`.

-    - When the version header is missing, the default resource version is determined by the version in the URL.
+- When the version header is specified, but the requested version is unavailable, then the response will return an HTTP error code `400 - Bad Request`.

-    - When the version header is specified, but the requested version is unavailable, then the response will return an HTTP error code `404 - Not Found`.
+You can check [Versioning Errors](#versioning-errors) for more information.

 When Box deprecates a resource or a property of a resource in the API, the change is communicated in one or more of the following ways: